Centro Asturiano de Tampa collection

 Language of Materials

 The Centro Asturiano de Tampa Collection is arranged into series according to subject.
-These include organizational, membership, financial and hospital “sanatorio” records that are arranged chronologically within each series.
-There is also a separate series for ephemera, photographs, and sheet music.
+These include organizational, financial, ephemera, artifacts, photographs, and media.
+Records are arranged chronologically within each series.
 Boxes 159-243 contain financial records.

 Source of Acquisition